como-y-por-que-usar-clases-abstrastas-en-arduino

 Today we are going to see how to use abstract classes in C++ and how to use them in MCU projects like Arduino or similar to improve our code.

-As a project grows, we will have more interest in keeping the code clean, making it easier to maintain, test, and portable across different hardware.
+As a project grows, we become increasingly interested in keeping the code clean, to make it more easily maintainable, testable, and portable between different hardware.

 This is where abstract classes, or interfaces in other languages, play a fundamental role.
-Abstract classes allow us to keep the coupling between classes weak, reducing the dependencies between them and the hardware.
+Abstract classes allow us to keep the coupling between classes weak, reducing dependencies between them and with the hardware.

-To see it in the best way we are going to use a simulated example.
-For this case, we are going to choose a MP3 player project.
-This will use a TFT for the screen interface and load songs from an SD.
+To see it in the best way, we are going to use a simulated example.
+For this case, we will choose to take an MP3 player project.
+It will use a TFT for the screen interface and load songs from an SD card.

-It is important to note that today we will not see how to make an MP3 player.
+It is important to emphasize that today we are not going to see how to make an MP3 player.
 Most of the functions today will be empty.
-This is because we are not interested in the code itself, but how to organize and structure the code.
+That is because we are not interested in the code itself, but in how to organize and structure the code.

 So without further ado, let’s start by looking at the example that will accompany us in this post.
 At the end of it, you have all the code to download from Github.